Trigve-Hagen/webegreat-dot-com/README.md

 ### `Architecture Plans`

-All Components will house all code including all components, reducers, css, server code file, routing file and areas that use these files will load them on page response.
-This will allow developers to create modules that we can just call Components for this framework.
-Will also upgrade to bootstrap@4 when react-bootstrap is finished updating.
+All Components will house all code including all components, reducers, css, server code file, routing file and areas that use these files will load them on page load.
+This will allow developers to create Modules that we can just call Components for this framework.